 Wrong-way reduction is a logical fallacy no one seems to have pointed out before.
 Regular people rarely make this error on their own.
 It’s common for philosophers, cognitive scientists, and theologians.
 The wrong-way reductions made by these professionals escape into the general culture, and cause trouble for everyone else.
 1

 —complicated, messy, and ambiguous.
 A wrong-way reduction claims to replace that with a simple, tidy, clear-cut problem.
 What’s wrong is that the new problem is harder than your original one—or even impossible!
-For a wrong-way reduction to seem useful, you must ignore this, and take the possibility of solving the new problem as a matter of faith.
+For a wrong-way reduction to seem useful, you must ignore this, and take the possibility of solving the new problem as a matter of nebulous faith.

 An informal example: Suppose you want to get from your home in rural California to Athens, Georgia.
 There are many ways you could do that, some harder than others.
 Most of this problem can be solved by taking an airplane from San Francisco to Atlanta.
 This leaves only the easier problems of getting to and from the airports.
 What’s “reduced” here is the difficulty of the journey.

 best way to find the least common multiple of two numbers is to reduce the problem to finding their greatest common denominator.
 For two numbers x and y, LCM( x, y) = x ⨉ y ÷ GCD( x, y).
 There are efficient ways to find the GCD.
 There are other ways to find the LCM, but they are less efficient than finding the GCD and multiplying.
 Reduction, the wrong way

 wrong-way reduction transforms an easier problem into a harder one.

 An example: Suppose you want to predict the outcome of a sportsball game.
 One approach would be to try to predict the number of goals that will be scored by each team.
 Then you could simply compare the two numbers to see which is greater.

 This reduction goes the wrong way, because it is much easier to predict who will win the game than to predict exact scores.